moebius-rex/primes/README.md

     return all i such that A[i] is true.
 ```

-### History of the Sieve of Erastosthenes
+### History of the Sieve of Eratosthenes

-Much is known of [Erastothenes](https://en.wikipedia.org/wiki/Eratosthenes), a polymath whose principal occupation was chief librarian at the [Library of Alexandria](https://en.wikipedia.org/wiki/Library_of_Alexandria), but little is known of the circumstances surrounding the derivation of his method for determining prime numbers.
+Much is known of [Eratothenes](https://en.wikipedia.org/wiki/Eratosthenes), a polymath whose principal occupation was chief librarian at the [Library of Alexandria](https://en.wikipedia.org/wiki/Library_of_Alexandria), but little is known of the circumstances surrounding the derivation of his method for determining prime numbers.
 From [Wikipedia](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes)'s main entry on the topic:

 > The earliest known reference to the sieve (Ancient Greek: κόσκινον Ἐρατοσθένους, *kóskinon Eratosthénous*) is in [Nicomachus of Gerasa](https://en.wikipedia.org/wiki/Nicomachus)'s *[Introduction to Arithmetic](https://en.wikipedia.org/wiki/Introduction_to_Arithmetic)*, an early 2nd cent.
 CE book, which describes it and attributes it to [Eratosthenes of Cyrene](https://en.wikipedia.org/wiki/Eratosthenes), a 3rd cent.
 BCE Greek mathematician.